slikts/eyes.sdk.javascript1/packages/eyes-browser-extension/CONTRIBUTING.md

 12. passes the result to the page which
 13. resolves to the user

-The current approach taken is to webpack `eyes-sdk-core` and require it inside of the background script.
+The current approach taken is to webpack `eyes-sdk-core` and use it, along with a spec-driver, inside of the background script.

 ## Build